Jack Gilford

 Jack Gilford (born Jacob Aaron Gellman; July 25, 1908 – June 4, 1990) was an American Broadway, film, and television actor.
 He was nominated for the Academy Award for Best Supporting Actor for Save the Tiger (1973).

 Early life

-Gilford was born on the Lower East Side of Manhattan and grew up in Williamsburg, Brooklyn.
-His parents were Romanian-born Jewish immigrants Sophie "Susksa" (née Jackness), who owned a restaurant, and Aaron Gellman, a furrier.
-Gilford was the second of three sons, with an older brother Murray ("Moisha") and a younger brother Nathaniel ("Natie").
+Gilford was born on the Lower East Side of Manhattan, the second of three sons of Romanian-born Jewish immigrants Sophie "Susksa" (née Jackness), who owned a restaurant, and Aaron Gellman, a furrier.
+He had an older brother, Murray ("Moisha"), and a younger brother, Nathaniel ("Natie"), and grew up in Williamsburg, Brooklyn.